MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 - Hybrid taxonomy requires the November 2016 public update or later.

-- Hybrid content types requires the June 2017 public update or later.
+- Hybrid content types require the June 2017 public update or later.

 The functionality and configuration procedures are the same for both versions of SharePoint Server.